m4rw3r/php-libev/README.rst

 **static EventLoop EventLoop::getDefaultLoop()**

-Returns the default event loop object, this object is a global singleton and it is not recommended to use it unless you require ChildEvent watchers as they can only be attached to the default loop.
+Returns the default event loop object, this object is a global singleton and it is not recommended to use it unless you only use one major loop in your application or if you require ChildEvent watchers as they can only be attached to the default loop.

 **boolean EventLoop::notifyFork()**